impacthubauckland/www/content/programmes/poipoia-te-kākano/index.md

 ---
 weight: 1
-title: Poipoia te kākano (Nurture the seed) - Start-up Programme - June 2022
+title: Poipoia te Kākano (Nurture the seed) - Start-up Programme - June 2022
 date: 2022-05-19T21:00:20.760Z
 ---
 A 10-week programme for impact driven entrepreneurs.
 Through capacity-building workshops, coaching and mentoring, Poipoia te Kākano is here to up-skill, inspire and connect a new wave of change-makers.